remotion-dev/remotion/packages/docs/docs/cloudrun/getServiceinfo.md

 ## Return value

 If the service does not exist, an error is thrown by the GCP SDK.
-If the service exists, promise resolving to an object with the following properties is returned:
+If the service exists, a promise resolving to an object with the following properties is returned:

-### `memoryLImit`
+### `memoryLimit`

 The upper bound on the amount of RAM that the Cloud Run service can consume.